Data Stability in Clustering: A Closer Look: Introduction

+Ackerman and Ben-David~\cite{AckermanB09} also study various notions of resilience, and among their results, introduce a notion of stability similar to the one studied herein, except only the positions of cluster centers are perturbed.
+Their notion is strictly weaker -- i.e.\ any perturbation resilient instance is also stable in their framework.
+They show that Euclidean instances stable to perturbations of cluster centers will have polynomial algorithms for finding near-optimal clusterings.
+However, they require the desired number of clusters to be small compared to the input size: their algorithms have running times exponential in the number of clusters.
+In this work, we do not make that assumption; this means our positive results are more general, but our lower bounds don't apply.

-\subsubsection{Stability in Other Settings}
+\subsubsection{Stability in other settings}

-Just as the~\cite{BL} notion of stability gives conditions under which efficient clustering is possible, similar concepts have been studied in game theory. \cite{LiptonMM06} propose a notion of stability for solution concepts of games.
+Just as the Bilu and Linial~\cite{BL} notion of stability gives conditions under which efficient clustering is possible, similar concepts have been studied in game theory.
+Lipton~et~al.~\cite{LiptonMM06} propose a notion of stability for solution concepts of games.
 They define a game to be stable if small perturbations to the payoff matrix do not significantly change the value of the game, and they show games are generally not stable under this definition.
-Then, in a similar spirit to the work of Bilu and Linial, \cite{AwasthiBBSV10} propose a related stability condition for a game, which can be leveraged in finding its approximate Nash equilibria.
+Then, in a similar spirit to the work of Bilu and Linial, Awasthi~et~al.~\cite{AwasthiBBSV10} propose a related stability condition for a game, which can be leveraged in finding its approximate Nash equilibria.

-The~\cite{BL} notion of stability has also been studied in the context of metric TSP, for which~\cite{MihalakSSW11} give efficient algorithms for $1.8$-perturbation resilient instances, illustrating another case where a stability assumption can circumvent NP-hardness.
+The Bilu and Linial~\cite{BL} notion of stability has also been studied in the context of the metric traveling salesman problem, for which Mihal{\'a}k~et~al.~\cite{MihalakSSW11} give efficient algorithms for $1.8$-perturbation resilient instances, illustrating another case where a stability assumption can circumvent NP-hardness.

-From a different direction,~\cite{Ben-DavidLP06} consider the stability of clustering algorithms, as opposed to instances.
+From a different direction, Ben-David~et~al.~\cite{Ben-DavidLP06} consider the stability of clustering algorithms, as opposed to instances.
 They say an algorithm is stable if it produces similar clusterings for different inputs drawn from the same distribution.
 They argue that stability is not as useful a notion as had been previously thought in determining various parameters, such as the optimal number of clusters.

-\section{Notation and Preliminaries}
+\section{Notation and preliminaries}